Danladi/BBQCon/index.md

 ## Talks
 BBQCon isn't about the talks, but we will have some... with a twist!
 Talks will probably be 0-15 minutes long, around the fire, without any powerpoint in sight.
 Talks also don't have to be technical in nature - in fact they're encouraged not to be.
 So please do volunteer to do a talk on something that interests you!

-For example, "How to kick people into the future" or "How to make the perfect coctail".
+For example, "How to kick people into the future" or "How to make the perfect cocktail".
 You get the idea..
 Feel free to bring props, altho pressure vessels and/or explosives are forbidden! :P

 Speak to Don Lor if you'd like to do a talk and he will make sure you get the time to do so.